 The Royal Botanic Gardens also come with free guided tours and free audio tours that are self-guided.
 You can pick these up at the visitor centre.
 Make sure you bring your camera and a good book to enjoy under tree canopies, and maybe a bite to eat too.

 You can literally spend half a day exploring the Royal Botanic Gardens.
 With so much to see and do, and wild beauty that would be hard to find elsewhere in Melbourne, it’s the perfect place to snap a few Instagram pics while escaping the hustle and bustle of the city.

 Another favorite of travelers to Melbourne are the many laneways filled with street art.
 You can either explore these yourself, or book yourself onto a guided street art tour.

 Your best option is to book on to the guided tour as it will take you through a maze of laneways to discover many hidden gems.
 As part of the tour package, you get to enjoy a cheese board and drinks at the end.

 The great thing about the guided tour package is that you not only get to see everything without missing parts, but you are also helping to support the thriving local art scene.
 A tour that looks as good as it feels.
 Reaching the city laneways takes just 25-minutes by car.

 Organ Pipes National Park

-This is another wonderful park just a few kilometres west of Melbourne airport.
+Just 15-minutes driving from the hotel, another great park awaits just a few kilometres west of Melbourne airport.
 Lava that flowed from volcanic eruptions more than a million years ago formed the amazing rock ‘organ pipes’ that we see today.
 The basalt formations are truly remarkable but the walk itself is rather steep.